hcolmenares/RecipePageFrontendMentor/README.md

 Hi!
 This is my solution to the [Recipe page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/recipe-page-KiTsR8QQKm).
 I tried to complete this challenge using only the references from the resources and my intuition to determine aspects like padding and border-radius.

+**Note:** Thanks to the user @haquanq for helping me resolve the CSS responsiveness issues!

 ## Table of contents

 - [Overview](#overview)